-It should be noted that some of the promising technologies discussed in the LIGO Voyager section, in particular AlGaP and AlGaAs crystalline coatings, have not yet been demonstrated at the size required for future gravitational wave detector mirrors.
-Technical restrictions, such as the maximum available diameter of GaAs substrates on which AlGaAs can be grown, may potentially restrict or prevent the use of these coatings in Voyager.
-However, on the time-scale of Cosmic Explorer, it seems more likely that some of these technical issues may be overcome.
+It should be noted that some of the promising technologies discussed in the LIGO Voyager section, in particular AlGaP and AlGaAs crystalline coatings, involve a larger time and cost commitment than other options.
+The maximum available diameter of GaAs substrates on which AlGaAs can be grown may potentially restrict the use of these coatings in Voyager.
+On the time-scale of Cosmic Explorer, it seems more likely that some of these technical issues may be overcome.
 In addition to this, research into improved amorphous coatings should continue to be pursued.
-As discussed above, some amorphous coatings (e.g. aSi) have already been demonstrated to have mechanical loss factors that are equivalent to or better than those measured for crystalline coatings, and further progress with modeling and theoretical understanding of the properties of these materials may allow both mechanical loss and optical absorption to be optimized.
+As discussed above, some amorphous coatings (e.g. aSi)

+have already been demonstrated to have mechanical loss factors that are equivalent to or better than those measured for crystalline coatings, and further progress with modeling and theoretical understanding of the properties of these materials may allow both mechanical loss and optical absorption to be optimized.
 Finally, other concepts for making mirrors without coatings (e.g. waveguide mirrors, consisting of coating-free structured surfaces), or with a much reduced coating thickness, are also of interest and further research into the application of these methods to large-scale interferometer mirrors is of interest.